 Two self-guided tours are available at the landmark:

-- The Cliff Trail – This trail begins at the Visitor Center and leads up moderately steep rails and ladders past many of the ancient dwellings built along and into the cliff.
+- The Cliff Trail begins at the Visitor Center and leads up moderately steep rails and ladders past many of the ancient dwellings built along and into the cliff.
 Prehistoric stairways link the two levels of cliff dwellings to the mesa top and its great “Community House.”

 - The Mesa Top Trail – Follow the graded road past the Visitor Center and continue to the parking area on the mesa top.
 The ground there is generally level.
 You can visit the 740 room pueblo ruin and its restored ceremonial chamber.
 The views of the Rio Grande region are spectacular.
 There is some space available for picnicking.

-Directions: From Santa Fe, New Mexico , take I-285/84 North to the Los Alamos exit, NM 502.
-Follow 502, turn right on NM 30, look for sign on left for Puye then follow road for about 7 miles to the cliff dwellings.
+From Santa Fe, New Mexico, take I-285/84 North to the Los Alamos exit, NM 502.
+Follow 502, turn right on NM 30, look for a sign on the left for Puye, then follow the road for about seven miles to the cliff dwellings.

 P.O.
 Box 580